rohitarondekar/prarupa/README.md

 Credits
 =======

 [David Trasbo](http://github.com/dtrasbo) for making the awesome (official?) plugin [formatize](http://github.com/dtrasbo/formatize) which extracts the helpers without any modification.
+I liberally used his gem as reference.

 Todo
 ====